Healthy Homes Assessment Hastings

 Hastings Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Hastings and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory in all Hastings and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.

-• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Property managers and private landlords have to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes